-Anatomy PhD, MD, MSc, ChM and DSc theses of staff and students of the Anatomy Department, from 1910 to date, are available in the thesis collection in the Medical Library.
+Anatomy PhD, MD, MSc, ChM and DSc theses of staff and students of the Anatomy Department, from 1910 to date, are available in the thesis collection.

 The Inter-Library Loans (ILL) service can be used to obtain Items not held in print in the University's branch libraries or available online.
 There is a charge for this service, though it may be possible to obtain an Inter-library loan voucher to pay for this:

 Recommendations for new books, journals or database subscriptions can be made to either the Medical Subject Librarians (email@example.com) or Glenn Wakley (Library Representative for Anatomy).
 We also welcome requests for trial access to new and novel resources.

 Note: some of the documents on this page are in PDF format.
 In order to view a PDF you will need Adobe Acrobat Reader